AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit1.md

   }
 }
 ```
+Example of this in use can be found [here](https://replit.com/@jonvirak/Activity-361-Array-Creation#Main.java).
 Use this format for Assignment 2 and all future programs where you are asked to create two different programs.

 ### Assignment 2
 #### Average Test Score